-Free trial to get to grips with software
+- Free trial to get to grips with the software

 Tableau is largely considered to be one of the leading BI tools on the market today.
 It is designed to be completely accessible and allow business owners to create and distribute data dashboards without any difficulty.
 One of the features that separate this program from the rest is Data Blending.
 Users can also collaborate in real time, and the software provides various ways to publish information which allows for a certain level of flexibility.

 Unfortunately, the maturity of this software is reflected in its price, as the Tableau desktop option is available at $999 per year.
 If you have your own server, you can also purchase the Tableau server which costs $10,000 for every 10 users, and while Tableau does provide excellent levels of customer support, this will add another 25 percent onto your price.